-has over 25 years of experience as a consultant to the legal profession.
+Susan Lambreth has over 25 years of experience as a consultant to the legal profession.
 Ms. Lambreth consults on leadership, practice management and strategic issues affecting the future of law firms and the legal profession.
 She works with managing partners, practice group leaders and executive committees.
-Ms. Lambreth has helped many of the largest firms in the U.S. implement strong practice group management (including over 30% of the AmLaw 100) and train their Practice Group Leaders.
-She has trained over 5,000 lawyers, who hold firm or practice management roles, how to lead and manage more effectively and has trained over 500 lawyers and other legal professionals in legal project management.
+Ms. Lambreth has helped many of the largest firms in the U.S. implement strong practice group management (including over 40% of the AmLaw 200) and train their Practice Group Leaders.
+She has trained over 5,000 lawyers, who hold firm or practice management roles, how to lead and manage more effectively and has trained over 2,000 lawyers and other legal professionals in legal project management.
 Ms. Lambreth has helped law firms of all sizes improve their profitability and enhance their lawyers’ leadership and management skills.
 She is nationally recognized as one of the top leadership and practice management consultants for law firms.
 She has given hundreds of speeches and written dozens of articles on topics ranging from trends, leadership and management issues to process improvement and project management.
 Ms. Lambreth is co-author of Achieving Peak Performance Through Practice Management: A Practical Handbook and author of The Practice Group Leader’s Handbook for Success.
 She chairs the highly successful annual Project Management one-day program for the Practising Law Institute.
 She is also the Chair and Founder of the Legal Project Management Institute, the leading resource for educating law firms and law departments on implementing project management in their organizations (lpminstitute.net).
 She has written a comprehensive book entitled The Power of Legal Project Management – A Practical Handbook with co-author David Rueff, which was published by the American Bar Association February 2014.

 - Working with firms to develop effective practice management structures that will align practice and geographic goals and business plans with overall firm goals.